-This is the first time Toronto's drug checking service has found xylazine.
-Drug checking services operating out of British Columbia reported finding xylazine in four expected opioid samples in 2018.
+Toronto's drug checking service found xylazine for the first time in October 2020.
+Drug checking services operating out of British Columbia are also reporting the presence of xylazine with fentanyl.

 What is xylazine?

 Xylazine is typically used by veterinarians on horses, deer, dogs, and cats for sedation, muscle relaxation, and pain relief.
 It's sometimes known as "horse tranquilizer".
 Xylazine is not approved for human use and can produce significant harmful and unexpected effects.
 These effects could include: